Stewie Dempster: Post-war life

 Dempster appeared for the County scratch sides during the war but left the staff when the war ended.
 He played three times for Warwickshire in 1946 before returning to New Zealand to become a coach.
 He was selected to play for New Zealand in a one-off Test in Christchurch against England in March 1947, but he withdrew due to an eye injury four days before the match.
 The match ended in a draw.
 Dempster made his final appearance for Wellington against Auckland at Eden Park in January 1948 scoring 7 and 41.

 Dempster has the distinction of having the second-highest Test batting average in history for completed careers of 10 or more innings, behind Sir Donald Bradman.

 After his retirement from playing, he was a prominent coach in Wellington for many years.
 His pupils included the Test players Bruce Edgar and Ian Smith.

 Wesley Harte wrote C.S.
 Dempster: His Record-By-Innings in 1990.
 A biography titled Second Only to Bradman: The Life of Stewie Dempster was written by Bill Francis and published in 2019.

-Statistics

-The column title Match refers to the Match Number of his Test career.